-The applicant has asserted in a letter from Alan Block, Esq. to Commission staff dated January 22, 1998, that the cabana and deck on the subject site should be allowed to remain as they are "located within an existing stringline between two other cabanas..."
-Staff notes that the applicant has submitted a site plan which inaccurately depicts the structural stringline as being drawn from a structure located on a promontory two lots to the west of the subject site (rather than using the cabana located on the property immediately west of the subject site) to the cabana located to the east of the subject site (Exhibit 3).
-In addition, the deck stringline is also incorrectly depicted by the applicant as being drawn from the deck of the property located on a promontory two lots to the west of the subject site (rather than using the deck for the cabana located on the property immediately west of the subject site) to a second separated deck beyond the actual deck for the cabana located on the property to the east of the subject site.
-While the 25 ft. setback is the proper setback measurement in this case, not the stringline test, staff notes that the proposed structures are actually located seaward of the correct stringline which would be drawn from the corners of the immediately adjacent structures and deck located on the neighboring properties.
+In regards to the site plan submitted by the applicant, the Commission notes that two different interpretations of the stringline are depicted: a City of Malibu stringline and a different stringline that is located further landward that meets the Commission's definition of a stringline.
+The Commission also notes that a 25 ft. setback from the top of the bluff is the appropriate setback for the proposed development, but that even if a stringline were to be used to determine the appropriate location for new development, the proposed structures would still extend seaward beyond the stringline.
+The Commission further notes that although the structures are located landward of the stringline shown on the site plan labeled "Malibu," that the "Malibu" stringline incorrectly depicts the structural stringline as being drawn from a structure located on a promontory two lots to the west of the subject site (rather than the cabana located on the property immediately west of the subject site, as would be usual) to the cabana located to the east of the subject site (Exhibit 4).
+In addition, the "Malibu" deck stringline is also depicted as being drawn from the deck of the property located on a promontory two lots to the west of the subject site (rather than using the deck for the cabana located on the property immediately west of the subject site) to a second separated deck beyond the actual deck for the cabana located on the property to the east of the subject site.
+The Commission notes that although the stringline labeled Coastal Commission Stringline is accurately drawn from the corners of the immediately adjacent structures and deck located on the neighboring properties, the use of a stringline, rather than a 25 ft. setback, is not appropriate in this case.

-Further, the Commission notes that the use of a stringline measurement for the subject site, as depicted by the applicant, would not be appropriate in any event as the 25 ft. setback would still provide the greater setback distance.
-The Commission notes that all structures and grading proposed by this application are located on the bluff face itself and, therefore, are neither set back more than 25 ft. from the seaward edge of the top of the bluff, nor consistent with past Commission action.
+Further, the Commission also notes that even if a stringline were to be used in this case, the proposed structures would still be located seaward of the correct stringline.
+As mentioned above, the Commission finds that the use of a stringline measurement for the subject site would not be appropriate in any event since Policy 164 of the LUP and past Commission action provide that a stringline or a 25 ft. setback from the blufftop, whichever is the greater distance, shall be used to determine the location of allowable development.
+In the case of the proposed development, the 25 ft. setback would provide the greater setback distance.
+The Commission further notes that all development proposed by this application that is located on the bluff face itself (cabana, deck, stairway, retaining walls and grading) are not set back more than 25 ft. from the seaward edge of the top of the bluff and are not consistent with past Commission action.